Agnipath Scheme

 Although the scheme bypasses the traditional service benefits (such as pensions, rations, etc) allocated to personnel recruited in the armed forces, the government provides up to ₹50 lakh rupees in insurance coverage, and they are entitled to receive a lump sum cash payment, a skill certificate and support for finding future employment upon discharge from service.
-Spokespersons from Congress, Communist Party of India (Maoist) and Communist Party of India, from the opposition camp, have issued statements criticising and expressing concerns about the consequences of the new scheme.
+Spokespersons from Indian National Congress, Communist Party of India (Marxist) and Communist Party of India, from the opposition camp, have issued statements criticising and expressing concerns about the consequences of the new scheme.
 They have asked the scheme to be put on hold and that the scheme be discussed in the Parliament.

 Recently, during Operation Sindoor, 3,000 Agniveers played a crucial role in defending the Indian western border from drone attacks orchestrated by Pakistan in the recent 2025 India-Pakistan conflict.

 Background

 Prior to the introduction of the scheme, soldiers were recruited into the armed forces on a 15+ year tenure with lifelong pension.
 From 2019, no recruitment in the armed forces was done for three years.
 The Indian Government cited COVID-19 pandemic in India for this.
 Meanwhile 50,000 to 60,000 soldiers continued to retire annually, leading to a personnel shortage that had begun to affect the operational capabilities of the armed forces.